setuid0/SATIS/README.md

 Cuckoo Sandbox
 CIF

-If you'd like to see something included send a request to cshaffer [at] (Gmail) . com
+If you'd like to see something included send a request to cshaffer [at] g-m-a-i-l. com